slapdau/apple-pascal-time/README.md

    linked directly into a program.
 Originally intended for use in KEGS and its descendants.
  * **`NOSLOTCLK.TEXT`** -- A No Slot Clock reading routine.
 Doesn't do a proper search for the clock installation location.
 Simply assumes that it is accessible at $C3xx.
+This works just fine inside an Applewin emulator.
  * **`CALLRDTIME.TEXT`** -- A simple host program that links to either `IIGSCLK.TEXT` or `NOSLOTCLK.TEXT`, calls the ReadClock procedure and displays the current time and date.
  * **`GLOBALS.TEXT`** -- `const`, `type` and `var` declarations for the Pascal system global variables.
-Originally based on the release code for UCSD Pascal I.5.
+Originally based on the released code of UCSD Pascal I.5.
 Updated to match changes for Apple Pascal 1.3.
+For example, the core unit table is extended from 12 to 20 units.
  * **`STARTUP.TEXT`** -- A startup program that will link to either `IIGSCLK.TEXT` or `NOSLOTCLK.TEXT` and set the system date to the current date.
 Compiled as a system program to access the system global variables.
    This technique is explained in *Advanced UCSD Pascal Programming Techniques* by Willner and Demchack (Prentice-Hall, 1985).
 It's described in section 5.0.12.
+The date is also written back to the system boot disk.

 ## Building

 Building applications is a manual sequence of steps.
-In principle Exec files would be able to automate some of this, but they would be opaque (figuring out what depends on what, and why, is hard) and unreliable (they are just blind sequences of canned user input that make no allowances for failure).
+Exec files would be able to automate some of this, but they would be opaque (figuring out file and build dependencies from an Exec file is hard) and unreliable (they are just blind sequences of canned user input that make no allowances for failure).
 Here is a rough guide.